Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/030_user-management.en.md

 {{< example user_approve >}}

 If the user has not yet verified their email address, the server denies the approval.
-If you are absolutely sure that you know what you are doing, you can overwrite this behaviour with the '--allow-unverified' option (there's no short version for options that bypass security measures):
+If you are absolutely sure that you know what you are doing, you can overwrite this behaviour with the 'allow-unverified' option (there's no short version for options that bypass security measures):

 {{< example user_approve_unverified >}}

-If the account belongs to a robot, it can not be verified.
-In that case you can approve it with the '--robot' option.

-{{< example user_approve_robot >}}

-> **Important:** You should be absolutely certain that this is the account you want to approve.

 Analogously, you can decide agains allowing this user any special access: